 \subsubsection{Probabilities of functions of a normal vector}

 We previously mentioned the equivalent `normal probability' and `function probability' views of conceptualizing a normal integral.
 So far we have mostly used the normal probability view, seeing scalar functions $f(\bm{x})$ as defining integral domains of the normal $\bm{x}$.
-But in the function probability view, $f(\bm{x})$ is instead seen as a mapping from the multi-dimensional variable $\bm{x}$ to a scalar, which can be considered a decision variable.
+But in the function probability view, $f(\bm{x})$ is instead seen as a mapping from the multi-dimensional variable $\bm{x}$ to a scalar, which in some contexts can be considered a decision variable.
 Hence, integrating the normal in the multi-dimensional domain $f(\bm{x})>0$ corresponds to integrating the 1d pdf of the decision variable $f(\bm{x})$ beyond 0.
-It is helpful to plot this 1d pdf, especially when there are too many dimensions of $\bm{x}$ to visualize the normal probability view.
+It is sometimes helpful to plot this 1d pdf, especially when there are too many dimensions of $\bm{x}$ to visualize the normal probability view.

 Conversely, given any scalar function $f(\bm{x})$ of a normal, its cdf, $F_f(c)=p(f(\bm{x})<c)$, is computed as the normal probability in the domain $c-f(\bm{x})>0$.
-Differentiating this gives us the pdf.
-(If it is a quadratic function, its generalized chi-square pdf can also be computed by convolving the constituent noncentral chi-square pdf's.)
+From this, we can obtain the pdf by numerically differentiating the cdf.
+In a later paper, we also analytically differentiate the ray-tracing method to directly compute the pdf of a scalar function of a normal vector. \cite{das2024new} (If it is a quadratic function, its generalized chi-square pdf can also be computed by convolving the constituent noncentral chi-square pdf's.)
 Figs. \ref{fig:2_examples}a-c and g show 1d pdf's of functions computed in this way.
 Also, inverting the function cdf using a numerical root-finding method gives us its inverse cdf.

 With these methods to obtain the pdf, cdf and inverse cdf of functions of a normal vector, we can conveniently compute certain quantities.
 For example, if $x$ and $y$ are jointly normal with $\mu_x=1$, $\mu_y=2$, $\sigma_x=.1$, $\sigma_y=.2$, and $\rho_{xy}=.8$, we can compute the pdf, cdf and inverse cdf of the function $x^y$, and determine, say, that its mean, median and sd are respectively 1.03, 1 and 0.21.